learn-co-students/box-style-codealong-cb-gh-000/README.md

 3. cd into the folder for this lab.
 4. Code along with the included video below.

-## Code Along Exercise 5 ~ 32min

-The gradient code that is copied and pasted in the exercise is located atthe bottom of this lesson.
+The gradient code that is copied and pasted in the exercise is located at the bottom of this lesson.

 <iframe width="100%" height="720" src="//www.youtube.com/embed/Y4El1I-hagQ?rel=0&controls=1&showinfo=1" frameborder="0" allowfullscreen></iframe>